wuxc/pywin32doc/md/shell.md

   - [AssocCreateForClasses](shell.md#shellassoccreateforclasses)

-    Retrieves an object that implements an IQueryAssociations interface."}&nbsp;
+    Retrieves an object that implements an IQueryAssociations interface\."\}&nbsp;

   - [DragQueryFile](shell.md#shelldragqueryfile)

-    Retrieves the file names of dropped files that have resulted from a successful drag-and-drop operation.&nbsp;
+    Retrieves the file names of dropped files that have resulted from a successful drag-and-drop operation\.&nbsp;

   - [DragQueryFileW](shell.md#shelldragqueryfilew)

-    Retrieves the file names of dropped files that have resulted from a successful drag-and-drop operation.&nbsp;
+    Retrieves the file names of dropped files that have resulted from a successful drag-and-drop operation\.&nbsp;

   - [DragQueryPoint](shell.md#shelldragquerypoint)

-    Retrieves the position of the mouse pointer at the time a file was dropped during a drag-and-drop operation.&nbsp;
+    Retrieves the position of the mouse pointer at the time a file was dropped during a drag-and-drop operation\.&nbsp;

   - [IsUserAnAdmin](shell.md#shellisuseranadmin)

-    Tests whether the current user is a member of the Administrator's group.&nbsp;
+    Tests whether the current user is a member of the Administrator's group\.&nbsp;

   - [SHCreateDataObject](shell.md#shellshcreatedataobject)

-    Creates a data object in a parent folder.&nbsp;
+    Creates a data object in a parent folder\.&nbsp;

   - [SHCreateDefaultContextMenu](shell.md#shellshcreatedefaultcontextmenu)